-Amelie Laurice is an artist raised in Southern California, now working between studios in Santa Monica, California and New Mexico, her work blends elements of memory, spirituality, and the natural world.
+Amelie Laurice is Filipina-American artist raised in Southern California, now working between Santa Monica, California and New Mexico.
+She works with painting and site specific installation blending elements of landscape, spirituality, and the natural world.
 Her background in the arts is shaped by years of informal study and immersion, a journey guided by experience and intuition rather than conventional academic confines.

 Much of her work begins with materials collected from the land.
 She often responsibly forages natural pigments from rocks and earth or repurposes discarded objects, bringing these elements into the studio as both medium and subject.
 This process reflects her interest in authenticity, sustainability, and the ways material choices can carry the memory of a place.